ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-’s receipt for curing meat:
+s receipt for curing meat:

 To one gallon of water, take one and a
 half pounde of salt, half pound of sugar, half